JatinB77/prompt_engineering_for_devs/README.md

-# prompt_engineering_for_devs
+# ChatGPT Prompt Engineering for Developers

-Course material for Pluralsight course delivered June 2024.
+Course material for Pluralsight course delivered by Lara Kattan in June 2024.